Commercial building fire damage showing smoke-damaged office interior

 Structural Smoke & Water Mitigation

 Industrial-scale soot removal, HVAC system cleaning, and water extraction from firefighting.
 Commercial buildings require larger equipment and more extensive ductwork cleaning than residential properties.
+Air quality testing is conducted throughout this phase to verify that particulate and volatile organic compound levels meet occupational safety thresholds before any area is cleared for reoccupation.

 Code-Compliant Reconstruction

 Commercial reconstruction must meet current building codes, fire codes, ADA requirements, and industry-specific regulations.
 We manage permits, inspections, and coordinate all trades through to certificate of occupancy.
+Phased completion schedules allow portions of the facility to reopen while remaining areas are still under reconstruction, reducing overall business downtime.

 Regional considerations